-Figure 3 - The results listed here are the number of answers given for skills learned in curricular (blue) or extracurricular (grey) settings.
+Figure 3 - The results listed here are the number of answers given for skills learned in curricular (dark green) or extracurricular (light green) settings.
 This data is based only on those professionals who transitioned to science policy, following formal training as a STEM PhD (n = 10).
 Participants could choose one, neither, or both settings for each skill, meaning the number of responses can be greater than the participant sample.